-Charley is an indispensable member of Sturgill Turner’s government services and municipal law practice.
+Charley is an indispensable member of Sturgill Turner’s government services and municipal law practice group.
 He provides legal counsel to numerous Kentucky cities, counties, law enforcement agencies and other governmental and quasi-governmental entities.
 Charley is knowledgeable in the areas of law that affect public entities on a daily basis, including personnel and employment issues, statutory civil rights, planning and zoning, risk management, administrative law, and open records and open meetings laws.
-The hallmarks of his practice include governmental immunity, official immunity, alcoholic beverage laws, the Kentucky Police Officer Bill of Rights, police officer discipline and police officer liability.
+The hallmarks of his practice include governmental and official immunity, alcoholic beverage laws, and the Police Officer Bill of Rights.

 Right of Entry/Denial of Entry, Kentucky League of Cities Blighted, Abandoned & Dilapidated (BAD) Property Conference (June 2018)

-Judicial Update, a CLE for the Municipal Attorneys Association of Kentucky Municipal Law Seminar (May 2017)
+Judicial Update, Municipal Attorneys Association of Kentucky Municipal Law Seminar (2013-2018)

-What Supervisors Need to Know About Personnel Policies, a presentation to the City of Danville, (April 2017)
+What Supervisors Need to Know About Personnel Policies, presentation for the City of Danville (April 2017)

 Advanced Legal Issues Affecting Local Governments and Municipalities: An Ultimate Guide, National Business Institute CLE (December 2016)

 An Update on the Police Officer Bill of Rights, Kentucky (Larger) Home Rule Cities Meeting (August 2016)

 A Current Look at Government Immunity, National Business Institute Local Government Law CLE (2015)

 Police Liability and Ethics: Other Current Police Liability Issues, NBI Local Government Law CLE (2014)

 42 U.S.C. §1983 Federal Practice, Federal Bench & Bar Conference (2013)